-Within the white label settings > security page (users that have individual business access to businesses within the white label)
+Within the brand settings > security page (users that have individual business access to businesses within the brand)

-Also, the white label settings > user access page (users with access to the white label)
+Also, the brand settings > user access page (users with access to the brand)

 Once the employee logs into the employee portal, they can click the 'my account' link in the top right hand corner and then navigate to the Two-Factor Authentication page.

 How often am I required to enter my 2FA code when I log in?